Apply to the Master's of Science in Product Management Program

 Optional essay: Use this essay to convey any important information you may have otherwise not been able to communicate.
 This may include unexplained resume gaps, your reason for selecting the recommender you chose, or if you are applying again, how your candidacy has improved since your last application.

-We prefer that you select three people from your professional life, who can speak to your strengths at work – ideally people who have a supervisory role.
+Please select two people familiar with your work and/or leadership skill.
+We prefer that you select supervisors, but you can also include professors, coaches, mentors, or coworkers.
 Please give us their email contact information on your application, and we’ll reach out to them with a request to submit their letters online.

 We use the GMAC Common Letter of Recommendation (LOR).
 The Common LOR is intended to save you and your recommender valuable time by providing a single set of recommendation questions for each participating school.
 This allows your recommender to use the same answers for multiple letter submissions, alleviating the workload of having to answer different questions for each school multiple times.
 You benefit because it makes the ask for several different letters to be written on your behalf much easier.